healthykitchen101/healthykitchen101.com/electric-skillets/reviews/nesco/nesco-8-inch-electric-skillet.md

 Dishwasher-Safe: No

 While the design of the detachable thermostat is standard, its temperature range is not (+2).
-The settings start from 275°F and not 250°F and increase in 50°F increments reaching an unusual high of 425°F.
+The settings start from 275°F (not 250°F) and increase in 50°F increments reaching an unusual high of 425°F.

-However, the number of settings are the same so we decided to score it the same way we did with other skillets (+1).
+However, the number of settings are the same so we decided to score it the same as other skillets (+1).
 The ‘On’ setting maintains a temperature of around 200°F which is not the usual Keep Warm of 150°F.

 The thermostat has an indicator light and isn’t dishwasher-safe (+2).
 It fitted the socket well but held on a bit too tightly (+1).
 As a result, we had to put in a little effort holding down the skillet everytime we wanted to remove the thermostat.